xenomachina/kotlin-argparser/README.md

 ## Help Formatting

 By default, `ArgParser` will add a `--help` option (short name `-h`) for displaying usage information.
-If this option is present the program will halt and print a help message like the one below, based on the `ArgParser`
+If this option is present a `ShowHelpException` will be thrown.
+If the default exception handling is being used (see [Error Handling](#error-handling)) the program will halt and print a help message like the one below, based on the `ArgParser`
 configuration:

     usage: program_name [-h] [-n] [-I INCLUDE]... -o OUTPUT